lee-lindley/plsql_utilities/README.md

 It uses a method that swaps a synonym between two base tables so that it does not interrupt ongoing log writes.

-In addition to the underlying implementation tables there are three views:
+In addition to the underlying implementation tables, there are three views:

 * app_log_base_v
 points to the base log table that is currently written to